Pinelab-studio/pinelab-vendure-plugins/CONTRIBUTING.md

 ## Gettings started

 1. [Create a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of [this repository](https://github.com/Pinelab-studio/pinelab-vendure-plugins)
-2. Checkout the `master` branch and make sure it's up to date with `git pull upstream master`
+2. Checkout the `main` branch and make sure it's up to date with `git pull upstream main`
 3. Create a feature branch `git checkout -b feat/example-feature`
 4. `yarn` in the root of the project.
 5. `cd packages/vendure-plugin-example` and `yarn` again to install it's dependencies